When I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 And you've got to outthink, outsmart any attempts at destroying innocent human life.

-Now, when you take that information, especially raw intelligence, and you use it against innocent Americans for political purposes because you have political disagreements.
+Now, when you take that information, especially raw intelligence, and you use it against innocent Americans for political purposes because you have political disagreements, well, now you're running the risk that your country becomes a police state.

-Now, some of you that hate Trump might be saying, Oh, who cares?
+Now, some of you that hate Trump might be saying, oh, who cares?

 He was talking to the Russians.